 As it boosts the signal, it kicks out a high output; for this reason, the active variety is popular in genres such as metal and hard rock that require more gain before feeding back (especially for articulate phrases that need more clarity in their delivery).
 Its lack of noisiness brings clarity that also provides a’sterilized’ feel.

 Magnets (Alnico vs. Ceramic)

-Ceramic pickups gained popularity in the 1970s, and often have a high output.
-This gives them clarity and produces a stronger sound – they’re cheaper than alnico one and offer a tight, loud growl.
+Ceramic pickups gained popularity in the 1970s and often have a high output.
+This gives them clarity and produces a stronger sound; they’re cheaper than alnicos and offer a tight, loud growl.

-If your pickups don’t come readily potted, you can get them done by a professional, or even do them yourself with the right amount of care and guidance.
+If yours don’t come readily potted, you can get them done by a professional or even pot them yourself with the right amount of care and guidance.